ikukonakano/DH110/README.md

 After getting into the perspective of potential users, I then began to draft the wireframes of my prototype.
 This allowed me to generate fast designs to test on users without investing too much time into details of the prototype (e.g. colors and shapes).

-I developed my wireframe based off of the core functionality I hoped for this program to acheive: sharing, finding, and learning.
+I developed my wireframe based off of the core functionality I hoped for this program to achieve: sharing, finding, and learning.

 Below are examples of wireframes I developed: